 A native of Washington, DC, Robin Steitz is an emerging Burmese-American soprano quickly establishing herself as a sensitive and versatile performing artist.
-She is equally dedicated to performing in chamber works and operas, and her interests and expertise include a wide breadth of time periods and styles.
+She is equally dedicated to performing in chamber works and operas, and her interests and expertise span a wide breadth of time periods and styles.
 This season, her engagements include the roles of 'Berta' in Il barbiere di Siviglia with Finger Lakes Opera, 'Giulia' in Rossini's La scala di seta with Opera Southwest, and 'The Little One' in The Golden Dragon by Peter Ëotvös with the Opera Rara festival in Kraków, Poland.
 This year she also performed as a semi-finalist in the 2021 Naumburg Competition.
-Her passion for contemporary music has brought her into close collaboration with working composers to create several recent world premieres, most notably: the role of 'Mariana' in Joe Illick's opera Frida Kahlo and the Bravest Girl in the World as a Studio Artist with Fort Worth Opera; John-Andrew Wilhite-Hannisdal's Eternity and its Double for soprano and contrabass in James Turrell's space Double Vision at Ekebergparken Sculpture Park in Oslo, Norway; and My Sister's Voice by Reena Esmail for soprano, piano quintet, and Hindustani singer under the Sorel Organization's 2019 Professional Fellowship at SongFest.
+Her passion for contemporary music has brought her into close collaboration with living composers to create several recent world premieres: the role of 'Mariana' in Joe Illick's opera Frida Kahlo and the Bravest Girl in the World as a Studio Artist with Fort Worth Opera; John-Andrew Wilhite-Hannisdal's Eternity and its Double for soprano and contrabass in James Turrell's space Double Vision at Ekebergparken Sculpture Park in Oslo, Norway; and My Sister's Voice by Reena Esmail for soprano, piano quintet, and Hindustani singer under the Sorel Organization's 2019 Professional Fellowship at SongFest.
 In the spring of 2019 she worked with composer George Lewis during his residency at Eastman, where she participated in workshops with the composer and performed as the soprano soloist in his composition Anthem with the Musica Nova chamber orchestra.
 During her studies at Eastman she additionally created several premieres of works by student composers, including Daddy, by Edo Frenkel and ancient lament by Haotian Yu, both works for solo soprano and chamber orchestra.